yourWaifu/Tetris-Clone/README.md

   * input opinions
   * video opinions
     * screen resolution opinions
+    * turn stipple alpha on ghost piece on or off
   * game opinions
     * ghost piece shade amount
+    * round down speed timings or round both up or down speed timings based on the speed timing its rounding (this shouldn't make a big different but I'll people the opinion).
 * add replay system